Ionic React QR Code Scanner with Capacitor

 inApp.tsx

-.const App: React.FC = () => { return ( <IonApp style={{zIndex:999}}> <IonReactRouter> <IonRouterOutlet> <Route path="/home" component={Home} exact={true} /> <Route path="/scanner" component={Scanner} exact={true} /> <Route exact path="/" render={() => <Redirect to="/home" />} /> </IonRouterOutlet> </IonReactRouter> </IonApp> ); } export default App;
+.const App: React.FC = () => { return ( <IonApp> <IonReactRouter> <IonRouterOutlet> <Route path="/home" component={Home} exact={true} /> <Route path="/scanner" component={Scanner} exact={true} /> <Route exact path="/" render={() => <Redirect to="/home" />} /> </IonRouterOutlet> </IonReactRouter> </IonApp> ); } export default App;

 Implement the Home page

-In the home page, create a Start Scanning
+Then, in the home page, create a Start Scanning

-button and two checkboxes.
+button and a checkbox.

 const [continuousScan, setContinuousScan] = useState(false);